-- 1. Remove the thin tubes from the hearing aids by unscrewing them counter-clockwise. - 2.
+- 1. Remove thin tubes from the hearing aids by unscrewing them counterclockwise. - 2.
 Wipe down thin tubes and domes with a damp cloth. - 3.
-In order to clear the thin tube of moisture and debris, push the black cleaning wire through the thin tube, beginning at the opposite end of the dome.
+In order to clear the thin tube of moisture and debris, push the black cleaning thread through the thin tube, beginning at the end opposite the dome.